JORMUNGANDR904/RAM-Simulation/Theory.md

-# 📡 Comprehensive Guide to Radar Absorbing Materials (RAM) Theory
+# 📡 Radar Absorbing Materials (RAM) Theory
-**An Accessible, Technical Foundation for RF and EM Beginners**

----

 ## 📘 1.
-Introduction: Taming Electromagnetic Reflections
+Introduction: Electromagnetic Reflections

 When an electromagnetic (EM) wave—be it a radar pulse, a Wi-Fi signal, or a microwave—encounters a boundary between two different materials, its energy must be conserved.
 This results in three primary phenomena: **reflection**, **transmission**, and **absorption**.